 5 Tips For Dealing With Collection Agencies

-11059685_2783288072_z Sometimes you miss a bill – it happens.
+Sometimes you miss a bill – it happens.
 Maybe you couldn’t cover it right away and set it aside for later.
 Maybe you just forgot about it.
 Now you’re getting calls from debt collectors.
 What’s the best way to deal with collection agencies?

 What Is A Collection Agency?

-First, you need to know what a collection agency actually is.
 When you owe a debt, the company that you owe has to keep that debt on their records for accounting purposes.
 They may send you bills and notices and make other efforts to get you to pay, but they’ll only try for so long.
-Once they decide that you’re not likely to pay, that company may choose to sell your account to a collection agency.
+Once they decide that you’re not likely to pay, that company may either choose to pass your account on to a collection agency or to sell your account to a debt buyer.

 Even with the protection of the law, it can be scary and frustrating to field collection calls.
 Here are our top tips for how to handle it.

-1. Record Everything
+1. Document Everything

-This has 2 benefits.
+This has two benefits.
 First, you’ll have a complete record of all the information pertaining to the collection.
 Second, if the collector is harassing you and you need to file a complaint, the record will act as evidence.

 2. Get It In Writing

 The first notice you get that your account has been sent to collections often comes in the form of a phone call.
 It can be a little frightening and little overwhelming, so it’s easy to miss the details over the phone.
-If you get a call about a debt, you can request that they contact you in writing instead.
-By law, they must send you a written record within 5 days describing the debt, the creditor, and the steps to take if you want to dispute the debt.
-If you request it, they must also send all future communications in writing.
+It’s also easy for the debt collector to misrepresent what was said.

 In addition to giving you a clear and detailed picture of what’s going, this makes your record keeping easier.